-Until it hot me, I can hide a candy inside the cookie dough.
+Until it hit me, I can hide a candy inside the cookie dough.

 So why can’t I do it too?
 Of course I can!

 I’ve made these cookie over the weekend and there are all gone, some of them were gone before I even had the chance to take some pictures.
-(No wonder I don’t blog about dinner, my family has sticky fingers).
+(No wonder I don’t blog about dinner meals, my family has sticky fingers).

 The cookies are soft with a rich chocolate taste just like a brownie should be and when you bite into it you can a little bit of the melted candy, mmm, now this is what I’m talking about!

 A soft chocolaty brownie cookie with a pumpkin spice kiss inside.

 - 1 cup (226 grams) room temperature butter

 - 1 cup (200 grams) brown sugar

 - 1/2 cup (100 grams) granulated sugar